 You will study 180 credits in total during your Geotechnical Engineering MSc (Eng).
-A standard module is typically worth 15 credits and the research project/dissertation is worth 60 credits.
-These are the modules relating to this programme of study for academic year 2021/22.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 MSc Dissertation - 60 credits

 The project brings together the knowledge you have gained from the modules to allow you to undertake an individual major investigation into an aspect of geotechnical engineeirng.
 This can be a scientific study into soil behaviour, sensitivity study of a geotechnical structure, forensic analysis of a failure, numerical analysis or design of a geotechnical structure.

 The key to geotechnical design is to create the ground model.
 Most of the risk in geotechnical design is linked to the ground model which depends on a study of the topographical, hydrogeological, geological, historical and geotechnical characteristics of a site.
 You will be introduced to these through case studies and practical work.